Sergii-Kostanets/attic/README.md

 ## Business Model

-*Attic* is designed as a minimalistic shop for cameras directly selling to the consumer (B2C).
+*Attic Shop* is designed as a minimalistic shop for cameras directly selling to the consumer (B2C).
 The user can order their products online and then the products will be shipped to them.

 There is the subscribtion for the future for discounts and the newsletter with information about new cameras, lenses and accessories.